Proxy management

 A web scraping API is a hosted API that helps developers collect web data without maintaining the entire scraping stack themselves.
 Instead of managing proxies, browsers, retries, parsers, and scaling infrastructure, developers call an API endpoint and receive structured output.

 Crawlora focuses on platform-specific structured APIs.
-Instead of only returning raw HTML from arbitrary URLs, Crawlora provides documented endpoints and normalized JSON for platforms such as search engines, maps, social platforms, app stores, marketplaces, reviews, and finance sources.
+Instead of only returning raw HTML from arbitrary URLs, Crawlora provides documented endpoints and normalized JSON for platforms such as search engines, maps, social platforms, app stores, audio and podcast platforms, marketplaces, reviews, and finance sources.

 Yes.
 Crawlora supports browser-backed execution for workflows that require JavaScript rendering.
 This helps teams avoid maintaining their own browser cluster for dynamic pages.